 Inez Milholland was born to a wealthy family in Brooklyn, New York.
 She grew up in New York City and London.
 While in England, she met the militant suffragist Emmeline Pankhurst and became a political radical.
 As a student at Vassar College, Milholland challenged a rule that banned discussion of suffrage on campus by holding meetings in a nearby cemetery.
 This defiant spirit would animate her life’s work.

 After graduating from Vassar in 1909, Milholland started working as a suffrage orator in New York City.
 She also advocated for women’s labor rights.
-She was arrested picketing alongside female shirtwaist and laundry workers during strikes in 1909 and 1910.
+She was arrested picketing alongside female shirtwaist and laundry workers during strikes led by the International Ladies' Garment Workers' Union in 1909 and 1910.
 She also used her resources as a member of an upper-class family to pay bail for other strikers and organize fundraisers.
 After being rejected from several law schools because she was a woman, Milholland earned a law degree from New York University in 1912.

 On March 3, 1913, Milholland achieved wide fame when she served as the herald of the Woman Suffrage Procession in Washington, D.C.
 Astride a horse named “Grey Dawn” and dramatically dressed in white to represent the “New Woman” of the twentieth century, she led thousands of women down Pennsylvania Avenue in the first organized march on Washington.
 Her work for women’s rights continued after the parade.
 She gave numerous suffrage speeches in the United States and England.
 She also campaigned for pacifism as World War I brewed in Europe.

 During an Atlantic Ocean crossing to England in 1913, Milholland met a Dutch coffee importer named Eugen Jan Boissevain.
 She proposed to him while they were still aboard the ship.
 They were married shortly after they landed.
 Boissevain supported and encouraged his wife’s work.